 Generic content that does not address the individual needs of the customers is counterproductive.
 You need first to get a clear picture of the needs and issues that the customers want to be resolved before embarking on writing the content.

 The most successful digital marketers in Singapore have mastered the art of creating this kind of content, and this greatly helps them to improve site conversion rate and engagement levels.
 The extensive market research will help you to know the pain points/needs of the audiences that you are targeting.

 Finally, the manner in which savvy customers query search engines has evolved tremendously over the last five years.
-The query terms are more conversation and sophisticated.
+The query terms are more conversational and sophisticated.
 For example, instead of using a term such as “shoes for sale in Jurong” one is more likely to use a phrase such as “where can I find quality shoes for sale in Jurong?” today.
-Therefore, it is important to consider these new search queries when coming up with your digital marketing SEO strategy.
+Therefore, it is important to consider these new search queries when coming up with your SEO strategy.